Hosting Coffee Hour

 Do snacks need to be “no-nuts”?

-Currently, we do not have a “no-nut” policy for coffee hour.
+We do not have a “no-nut” policy for coffee hour.

 When should I start setting up?